jsphdms/R_web_APIs/README.md

 Some APIs aren't documented.
 These are best avoided unless you are comfortable with APIs.
 That said - using undocumented APIs isn't unheard of.
 [Here's an example](http://enpiar.com/2017/08/11/one-hour-package/) of someone wrapping an undocumented API with an R package.

 ### Step 4c - Start small
 First focus on submitting a minimal GET request that results in a 200 (successful) status code in your response.
-Don't worry about anything else just yet.

 ### Step 4d - Build gradually
-Gradually build up the complexity (testing while you go) until you have what you need.
-Don't infer success from the absence of an error message - check you are getting real data.
+Once you have a 200 status code gradually build up the complexity until you have what you need.
+Check if you're getting real data as you go.
+Don't infer success from the absence of an error message.

 ### Step 4e - Tidy and analyse
 Congratulations!
 You have completed the **import** part of this process: